12 tips for tackling your first media interview

 • Follow them on social media

-7. You don't have to know everything
+7. You don't have to know everything in your media interview

 If a question comes up during the interview that you don’t know the answer to, the best thing is to avoid making it up on the spot and hoping for the best.
 It rarely works.